North Central Missouri College

 Non-academic complaints/grievances are submitted to the Dean of Student Services for addressing appropriate action/resolution.
 This policy/procedure is identified in the College Catalog, as well as the Student Handbook.

 Business Operations complaints/grievances are submitted to the Chief Financial Officer for addressing appropriate action/resolution.

-Harassment incidents are submitted to the Title IX Coordinator for addressing appropriate action/resolution.
+Harassment and/or Discrimination incidents are submitted to the Title IX Coordinator for addressing appropriate action/resolution.

 Complaints/grievances are reported in the following publications: